-Join Mike Chapple for an in-depth discussion in this video Malicious add-ons, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Malicious add-ons, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Browser add-ons are a valuable way…to add functionality for web users,…but they can also become malicious.…Let's take a look at how add-ons and extensions work,…and what security risks they pose.…Browser add-ons provide third-party developers…with the ability to customize…the browsing experience by adding functionality.…Some examples of this include adding email functionality…such as returning messages to the inbox…after a specified period of time,…posting web pages to social media sites,…managing passwords, or running video conferences.…

 There are, however, some security risks…inherent with browser add-ons.…First, you might not know who wrote the code.…Someone malicious may embed Trojan horses…within a browser extension.…Second, the permissions may be overly broad,…granting third parties access to your personal information.…Let's take a look at how you can manage…browser extensions in Chrome.…If we go back to the Settings screen…and click on Extensions,…you can see the extensions currently enabled.…

 Clicking on the Permissions like for any extension…